ABSC Organics vs Charlotte’s Web: Which Pet CBD Oil Is Right for Your Dog?

 • ABSC 2400mg (80mg/mL): $199.99 — $0.08/mg

 Charlotte’s Web tops out at 17mg/mL.
-For owners of larger dogs who need higher daily doses, ABSC’s 40mg/mL and 80mg/mL options eliminate the need to use multiple droppers per serving — a meaningful convenience and cost advantage.
+For owners of larger dogs who need higher daily servings, ABSC’s 40mg/mL and 80mg/mL options eliminate the need to use multiple droppers per serving — a meaningful convenience and cost advantage.

 Subscription Economics